Social influence Flashcards

 One limitation of Asch’s study is that it cant be generalised to the wider population because all the participants were males.

+In this way the study cant be applied to the whole population because it doesn’t reflect the conformity rates of women.
 An example of this is Eagly and Carli who found that women are more compliant than men and therefore differ in conformity styles.
 Therefore, Asch’s study is guilty of gender bias and findings can only be accepted with caution.

-Give another weakness of Asch’s study. (mundane realism)
+Outline one weakness of Asch’s study.

 Asch’s study lacks mundane realism.

 This is because judging the length of a line is not a realistic everyday task that people would complete.
-This means that participants may not have card about conforming in this experiment due to the task being insignificant.
+This means that participants may not have cared about conforming in this experiment due to the task being insignificant.

 Therefore we cant generalise Asch’s findings to real world situations involving conformity.